 The main difference and added value compared to other product labels is the transparency of Made in Green for the consumer.
 The product ID or a QR code indicated in the seal allows the manufacturing process to be traced back for all interested parties.

-The labeling system provides information on what production plants the textile was produced in along the textile chain, what production level the fabrics used belong to, and the countries in which production took place.
+The labelling system provides information about which production plants along the textile chain produced the textile, which production stage the factories involved belong to and in which countries the production took place.

-The Made in Green by Oeko-Tex label is awarded for a one-year period, after which it must be reissued.
+The Made In Green by Oeko-Tex label is awarded for a period of one year, after which it must be reissued.